 On our several day road trip to Santa Fe, just like when I was a kid, we discussed and did almost anything and everything that came up.
 On the way, since he was on the west coast for the first time in years, we stopped to see two people he hadn't seen in decades.
 First was the cowboy-western author Louis L'Amour who had more than 100 books to his credit and lived in Los Angeles at the time, and secondly, a man of great spiritual attainment named Franklin Merrell-Wolff that lived along the lower eastern slopes of the High Sierras.
 From there we cut through Death Valley, crossed the Colorado River and on to Kingman, Arizona, then to Santa Fe.
 We talked about lost Viking ships in the desert near the Salton Sea, the 1953 Kingman UFO incident, and my survival of a train crash I was in near Williams, Arizona when I was a little boy, all stuff I have written about since elsewhere.

 One of the things that came up between the two of us during our conversation and of which I haven't written about or discussed elsewhere, had to do with one of the war years, 1943 to be exact.
 World War II was not even a year old when my uncle personally came across the low key if not secret fact that German U-boats --- contrary to nearly all later critics and hard historical evidence --- were plying the seas off the west coast of Mexico during World War II, more specifically in the Sea of Cortez.
-Because of becoming privy to that knowledge AND the why of the U-boats being there he was shot in the back at close range by Japanese agents that had been left off in Mexico by one of those U-boats in Mexico and left him to bleed out and die on the desert floor.
+Because of becoming privy to that knowledge AND the why of the U-boats being there he was shot in the back at close range by Japanese agents that got off one of those U-boats in Mexico and left him to bleed out and die on the desert floor.